RealOrangeOne/django-tasks/README.md

 - `Task.finished`: Called when the task finishes (`COMPLETE` or `FAILED`).
 There is no sender (`None`), however the handler is called with the finished `task_result`.

+Tasks which are modified by `.using` have the same signal.

 ## Contributing

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for information on how to contribute.